Diagnostic imaging services such as xrays and ultrasound are often used to assist in diagnosis and prognosis.

 Locate foreign bodies that a pet might have swallowed.

-Digital X-rays - Radiographs (X-rays) are one of the first tests administered to evaluate your pet.
-Our office utilizes digital X-rays because they are more accurate and display a higher contrast and detail.
+Digital X-rays - Radiographs (X-rays) are one of the most common tests used to evaluate your pet.
+Our office utilizes digital X-rays because they are fast, more accurate and display great contrast and detail.
 Because of their accuracy, technicians are able to take fewer images resulting in decreased pet stress.
-Digital X-rays also project less radiation than traditional X-rays, which allows your pet to avoid unnecessary exposure.
+Digital X-rays also subject your pet to less radiation than traditional X-rays, which allows your pet to avoid unnecessary exposure.

 The process for getting images of your pet depends on the area being imaged and the size of your pet.
-For cats, dogs, and small exotic pets, we commonly lay them on their side or back in order to xray the pets problem area.
+For cats, dogs, and small exotic pets, we gently lay them on their side or back in order to xray the pets problem area.

 Pets with a disease or medical condition often feel increased anxiety and stress.
-Because of this stress, they can be uncooperative during digital imaging procedures.
+Because of this stress, they may be uncooperative during these procedures.
 In these situations, our staff patiently tries to make your pet feel comfortable and guide them to cooperate.
-If a pet is aggressive or remains unwilling, the veterinarian may opt to mildly sedate your pet while performing diagnostic imaging.
-Also, for tests that require a pet to be absolutely still, anesthesia is typically administered.
+If a pet is very painful or remains unwilling, our doctor may recommend a mild sedative for your pet to ease their stress.